foundry-vtt-community/wiki.js/setup/Windows.md

 ngrok is an option to host games even if port forwarding and VPNs (Hamachi/ZeroTier) failed you.
 Basically, it's a program which does port forwarding for you while bypassing NATs and firewalls.

+It's free, but some people get confused because there are paid subscription options that list 4/8/12/20 tunnels.
+Tunnels seemingly have nothing to do with the number of players the GM can host.

 ## Preparation